chamons/incremental-society/docs/Gameplay.md

 Craftsmanship
-        Building "Crafter's Hut" which converts Stone/Wood to Tools Unlock Craft Edict to convert Stone/Wood to Tools Upgrade - Efficient Crafters - Reduce input of tools by 1/2
+        Building "Crafter's Hut" which converts Stone/Wood to Tools Unlock Craft Edict to convert Stone/Wood to Tools Upgrade - Efficient Crafting - Reduce input of tools by 1/2

 Stone Axes
         Sharpened stone axes improve wood yield from Gathering and Gathering Camps